-Bana offers a Ripe Pu-erh Sampler for an overview of six premium ripe teas including our best sellers.
+Bana offers a Ripe Pu-erh Sampler for an overview of six premium ripe pu-erh including our best sellers.

 Bana also offers a Variety Pu-erh Sampler for an overview of both raw and ripe pu-erh.
 If you are a pu-erh novice, this sampler would be a good start for your pu-erh journey.

 Elements of Pu-erh Appreciation